-This Netting Agreement is made on 2001 between:
+This Netting Agreement is made on October ____, 2001 between:

 Morgan Stanley Capital Group Inc. of 1585 Broadway, New York, New York 10036-8293 ("MSCG"); and

-Enron Capital Trade & Resources Limited (a company organised in England and Wales with registration number 2415924) of Enron House, 40 Grosvenor Place, London SW1X 7EN, United Kingdom ("Counterparty")
+Enron Reserve Acquisition Corp., a Delaware corporation with its principal place of business at P.O.
+Box 1188, Houston, TX 77251-1188 ("Counterparty")

-Whereas MSCG and the Counterparty (together the "parties" and each a "party") have entered into and intend entering into transactions (i) to purchase and sell gas and electricity in the United Kingdom and Europe, (ii) with a right toto purchase or sell gas and electricity in the United Kingdom and Europe (each a "Transaction");
+Whereas MSCG and the Counterparty (together the "parties" and each a "party") have entered into and intend entering into transactions (i) to purchase and sell gas and electricity in North America, and (ii) with a right to purchase or sell gas and electricity in North America (each a "Transaction");

 Whereas MSCG and the Counterparty wish to provide for close out netting in respect of the Transactions in certain circumstances.